Raitou/GCNet/docs/en/net/The Payload.md

 > ![](http://image.prntscr.com/image/276d51bc2b4e4b2e820c1abefad4ab21.png)

 The portion marked in purple is an [unicode](https://en.wikipedia.org/wiki/Unicode) string that represents the filename _main.exe_.
 But what about the piece in red (_00 00 00 10_)?
-They're a 4-byte integer that represents the size of the following value.
+It's a 4-byte integer that represents the size of the following value.
 In decimal, _00 00 00 10_ is _16_, which is exactly our string's size in bytes.

 But remember: there may be values that aren't preceded by its size!
 ## Null Bytes Padding